FOREX-Dollar sags below 20-year peak as euro lifted by ECB bets

 By Kevin Buckland

-TOKYO, Aug 30 (Reuters) - The dollar languished on Tuesday after being beaten back from a two-decade high versus major peers by a reinvigorated euro.
+TOKYO, Aug 30 (Reuters) - The dollar struggled to regain momentum on Tuesday after being beaten back from a two-decade high versus major peers by a reinvigorated euro.

-The tables turned for the two currencies as traders began ramping up bets for a super-sized 75 basis-point rate hike by the European Central Bank, while paring the odds for one by the U.S. Federal Reserve.
+The tables turned for the two currencies as traders began ramping up bets for a super-sized 75-basis-point interest rate increase by the European Central Bank while paring the odds for one by the U.S. Federal Reserve.

+"Recent days have arguably been dominated more by hawkish ECB-speak than Fedspeak," Alvin Tan, a Singapore-based strategist at Royal Bank of Canada, wrote in a client note.

+"There is obviously an active debate among the ECB council members" over the size of hike to approve on Sept.
+8, Tan said.

+Traders see better than 50% odds for a 75 bps move after a parade of ECB speakers at the Fed's annual symposium in Jackson Hole backed the case for a big hike.

+Monthly U.S. jobs figures due on Friday will be closely watched for further clues to the interest rate outlook.

-The dollar index - which measures the greenback against a basket of six currencies, with the euro the most heavily weighted - stood at 108.65 at the start of the Asian day, after dropping back from 109.48 overnight, a level not seen since September 2002.
+The dollar index - which measures the greenback against a basket of six currencies, with the euro the most heavily weighted - stood at 108.72 in Asian trading, after dropping back from 109.48 overnight, a level not seen since September 2002.

-"The euro has found some stability near parity with help from reports that a 75bp hike could be on the cards at the September ECB meeting," said Sean Callow, a currency strategist at Westpac in Sydney.
+"The euro has found some stability near parity," said Sean Callow, a currency strategist at Westpac in Sydney.

 "But the euro's yields remain unappetising and the deepening gas crisis in Europe means that more aggressive ECB hikes would only deepen recession.
 We expect EUR/USD to print fresh 20-year lows in coming days, with 0.98 the next obvious target."